Zihad-pro/collaborate-study/README.md

 📅 Event listings with registration and booking capabilities

-⚙️ Admin dashboard for managing events, athletes, and user roles
+⚙️ Admin dashboard for managing Tutor study sessions , and user roles

 📱 Responsive and intuitive UI built with React and Tailwind CSS